28-Year-Old Center – Free Agent

 Jim O'Brien Contract Information:

-Signed a two-year contract with the Senators in July of 2012.
+Signed a one-year, two-way contract with the Avalanche in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Jim O'Brien – simply subscribe now.